 State Forest Map

-All pre-registration will be on-line; open May 1st through Nov.
-6th.
-Race-day registration will be available on-site (cash/check only).
+All pre-registration will be on-line from May 1st to Nov.
+7th (noon).
 Runners may switch distances after signing up; please contact the RD no later than 1 week prior to the race for changes.
 NOTE: All entry fees are non-refundable.